docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.md

 ### Synthetic Importers

-You can create a still frame, a movie of a set duration, or an ‘infinite’ length movie, but cannot change the properties of a synthetic file once imported.
+You can create a still frame, a movie of a set duration, or an 'infinite' length movie, but cannot change the properties of a synthetic file once imported.

 ---